vapor/fluent/README.md

 ## Setup

-Start by `import`ing Fluent into your application.
+Start by importing Fluent into your application.

 ```swift
 import Fluent